 Stand up paddleboard on Moraine Lake

-We’ve visited Moraine Lake many times over the years in all four seasons – even when the road was closed or a parking lot full.
+We’ve visited Moraine Lake many times over the years in all four seasons – even when the road was closed or a parking lot was full.

 Now it’s time to show you all the tips for visiting Moraine Lake.